iobroker-community-adapters/ioBroker.comfoair/README.md

 # ioBroker.comfoair

-An ioBroker adapter for comfoair - ventilations
+An ioBroker adapter for comfoair - ventilations (i.e. ComfoAir 200/350, NOT ComfoAir Q350...)

 Install adapter, create instance.
 Install hardware: i.e. RS232 to LAN adapter to the serial interface of the comfoair Set comfoair - IP-adress, port and polling - intervall

-Tested on comfoair
+Tested on comfoair 350

 ## Changelog